Administrative Office of the United States Courts

-The Administrative Office of the United States Courts (AO) or the Administrative Office (AO) for short, is the administrative agency of the United States federal court system, established in 1939.
-The central support entity for the federal judicial branch, the AO provides a wide range of legislative (legislative assistance), administrative, legal, financial, management, program (program evaluation), and information technology support services to the federal courts.
+The Administrative Office of the United States Courts (AO or AOUSC for short) is the administrative agency of the United States federal court system, established in 1939.
+The AO is the central support entity for the federal judicial branch, and it provides the federal court with a wide range of legislative (legislative assistance), administrative, legal, financial, management, program (program evaluation), and information technology support services.

-It is directly supervised by the Judicial Conference of the United States, the body that sets the national and legislative policy of the federal judiciary and is composed of the Chief Justice, chief judge of each court of appeals, a district court judge from each regional judicial circuit, and the chief judge of the United States Court of International Trade.
-The AO implements and executes Judicial Conference policies, as well as applicable federal statutes and regulations.
-The Office facilitates communications within the judiciary and with Congress, the executive branch, and the public on behalf of the judiciary.
+The Judicial Conference of the United States directly supervises it.
+This body sets the national and legislative policy of the federal judiciary, and it is composed of the chief justice, the chief judge of each court of appeals, a district court judge from each regional judicial circuit, and the chief judge of the United States Court of International Trade.
+The AO implements and executes Judicial Conference policies, and applicable federal statutes and regulations.
+The office facilitates communications within the judiciary and with Congress, the executive branch, and the public on behalf of the judiciary.
 Administrative Office lawyers, public administrators, accountants, systems engineers, analysts, architects, statisticians, and other staff provide a wide variety of professional services to meet the needs of judges and more than 32,000 Judiciary employees working in more than 800 locations across the United States.

 Mission

 The mission of the Administrative Office of the United States Courts (AO) is to provide a variety of support functions to the United States federal judiciary.
 The AO prepares and submits the budget for the courts to the Judicial Conference for approval by Congress.
-It analyzes legislation from Congress that will affect the courts' operations or personnel, and it interprets and applies the new laws.
+It analyzes legislation from Congress that will affect the courts' operations or personnel and interprets and applies the new laws.
 It also provides administrative help to members of the courts in the form of clerks, probation and pretrial services officers, court reporters, and public defenders.
-It also works together with the General Services Administration to develop and operate suitable accommodations for federal courts, either in federal buildings or in standalone federal courthouses.
+It also works with the General Services Administration to develop and operate suitable accommodations for federal courts in federal buildings or standalone federal courthouses.

 Structure

-The director of the AO (currently Roslynn R. Mauskopf) serves as Secretary of the Judicial Conference and is appointed, along with the deputy director (currently Lee Ann Bennett), by the Chief Justice of the United States.
+The director of the AO (currently Robert J. Conrad) serves as Secretary of the Judicial Conference and is appointed, along with the deputy director (currently Lee Ann Bennett), by the chief justice of the United States.
 The AO includes an Office of the General Counsel, Office of Judicial Conference Executive Secretariat, Office of Public Affairs, Office of Legislative Affairs, Office of Judges Programs, Office of Court Administration, Office of Human Resources, Office of Finance and Budget, Office of Facilities and Security, Office of Defender Services, U.S. Probation and Pretrial Services System, Office of Information Technology, and an Office of Internal Services.